the chairs have wheels

 It would make sense to introduce other characters with associated words.
 I listened for repeated words around Miki and did not find any.

 Utena is an echo chamber where all the side stories echo and resonate with the main story of Akio, Anthy, and Utena, whether directly or in complicated ways.
 One echo is that most couples can be read as one who is female (or more female) like Anthy, and one who is gendermixed (or more gendermixed) like Utena.
 Sometimes it may be a bit of a stretch.
 I left Shiori and Juri out of the table because it felt like too much of a stretch (maybe I’m missing something).
-The same for Tatsuya and Wakaba.
 But the only couple that I can’t see it for at all is Mamiya and Mikage.
 Those two are particularly complicated.

 evidence | female | mixed | evidence |